stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 ## Polar vs Cartesian Coordinates

-We can now see that any point can be equally describe by:
+We can now see that any point can be equally described by:

 - An x and y coordinate.
 - An angle around the origin paired with a distance (radius) from the origin.